 Domestic cyclicals are particularly attractive.
 It is interesting to note that domestically focused businesses have seen stronger sales and EPS beats than exporters in recent weeks.
 They also outperformed by a greater margin on results day, suggesting that investors are favouring beats that are more ‘organic’ than ‘FX-driven’.
 Despite this recent outperformance, domestics still trade at a 40% discount to their exporting peers.

 European domestics trade at a deep discount to exporters

 As key beneficiaries of rising bond yields, banks are another compelling proposition.
 They make most of their money on the spread between the short-term rate of interest they pay savers and the longer-term one they charge borrowers.
 This ‘net interest margin’ rises as the yield curve steepens, boosting profitability.

 Of course, there is a risk that the reflation trade proves to be another false dawn.
 The European recovery remains fragile and could easily be choked off if yields rise too quickly.
 It has also benefited from a rare combination of supporting factors, including currency weakness, lower energy costs and loose monetary policy.
 A sustained reversal in any of these elements would undermine European growth.
-Greece is another concern.
-Though chances of a Grexit remain reasonably low, they are rising.
-In this scenario, Greece would return to a deep recession and eurozone membership would no longer be seen as irreversible, raising the prospect of further departures.
-While aware of these risks, our base case is that a gradual European recovery will see bond yields rise slowly, prompting a rotation in equity market leadership from defensives to cyclicals.
+While cognisant of this risk, our base case is that a gradual European recovery will see bond yields rise slowly, prompting a rotation in equity market leadership from defensives to cyclicals.

 Nothing in this document constitutes or should be treated as investment advice or an offer to buy or sell any security or other investment.
 TT is authorised and regulated in the United Kingdom by the Financial Conduct Authority (FCA).